rishikeshsreehari/personal-blog/content/now.md

 ### 💭 What’s on My Mind?

 The weather is very good here in Abu Dhabi now—it's the best time for some sightseeing.
 I'm excited about visiting a few art galleries and museums.
 One big goal I have now is to get my driving license here in Abu Dhabi.
 It's a challenge, but exciting times lie ahead!

+Also working as a freelancer in UAE is bit tricky when it comes to finding information online.
+Figuring out the whole freelance license thing!

 ---